Jemisode/WIYF-APP/README.md

 ## Getting Started

 ### `npm install`
-This will install all the dependencies needed
+This will install all the dependencies needed.

 ### `npm start`
-This will run the app in the development mode.<br>
+This will run the app in development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br>